maskedjellybean/teeprop/README.md

 #### No changes after running composer update

 If composer update finds no updates, run the following command to check if any dependencies prohibit updating.
-Get the version number by running `drush pm-updatestatus`.
+Get the version number by running `composer outdated`.

 ```composer prohibits drupal/core:[VERSION_NUMBER]```